Photographic Hides for Photography & Filming Red Kites

 Gateway photographic hide

-This is a good 12ft closer to the kites than the towers.
+This is around 12ft closer to the kites than the towers.
 The aperture of this facility reaches from the roof board down to the level of the existing hides windowsills.

 Admission to the Gateway hide is £15.00/person.
 Please bring your receipt with you.